 Community Park, Fairborn

-This family-friendly event features handmade arts and crafts booths, food vendors and lots more.
-Enjoy your favorite corn dishes and summertime food favorites, including steamed cooked sweet corn, BBQ chicken, pork chop sandwiches and fresh cut watermelon.
+This family-friendly event features handmade arts and crafts booths, food vendors and plenty more.
+Enjoy your favorite corn dishes and summertime food favorites, including steamed sweet corn, BBQ chicken, pork chop sandwiches and fresh-cut watermelon.